simonebraga/middleware_technologies_2022/projectA/documentation_notes.md

 1. The Spark module doesn't need to handle differently the simulations and the real world
 2. If the simulation is outsourced, the Spark module can use all its computational power to handle and process the incoming data
 3. The simulation can be performed on a stand-alone module with specialized hardware for MPI

-## Design choices

-Why **Spark**?
-The system must be able to handle two extreme cases:
-* When a lot of data is incoming
-* When almost no data is given

-Spark is good since it performs calculation only when there is something in input, and yet it is very good in handling a huge amount of data.

-**Contiki + Spark** instead of **Akka**:
-Unlike in our early analysis of the system, it is not necessary to keep the notion of "actor" over time.
-The entities of the data collection module are meaningful only until they build the record with noise detection and coordinates.
-We can then forget them and accept another read as completely uncorrelated with the previous one (I don't care if two near reads are from different entities or not).

-Why **MPI**?
-It's the best way to perform a simulation of moving people since we don't need the notion of "entity that moves around"; instead we only need the noise produced by those entities.
-Moreover, the choice of MPI over Node-RED is given by the different computational capacities of the two.
-The pre-processing of the data that needs to be performed is very basic, so the implementation in Node-RED on IoT devices would have led to higher (useless) power consumption and the need to build the behavior of the single device instead of the system as a whole big entity.

-## Main functionalities

-## Conclusions